waris1hezb/MotionInput-ReactLibrary/README.md

 ## Usage

-Each effect can be imported and used directly in your React components.
+After installation, you can start integrating MotionInput-ReactLibrary into your React application.Each effect can be imported and used directly in your React components.
 Refer to individual effect documentation for detailed usage instructions.

 - Building new effects:
   If you add new effects to the library or update existing ones, ensure to build the project to incorporate these changes: